 This Advisory Guide for Sexual/Academic/Power Harassment was formulated by Kyoto University of Foreign Studies and Kyoto Junior College of Foreign Languages in order to help ensure a comfortable educational and research environment for all members of the university community.
 We aim to ensure a climate free from sexual, academic and power harassment, where the human rights of all individuals are respected.

-The staff at this university are prepared to deal with any questions or problems you may have involving harassment.
+The staff at this university are prepared to deal with any questions or problems you may have involving sexual or academic or power harassment.
 The protection of your privacy will be our foremost priority as we work with you to reach a resolution.

 Increased awareness of what constitutes harassment by each and every member of the community is crucial in the prevention of harassment.
 Each of us can help by:

 Remember that through carelessness anyone can become a perpetrator or a victim of harassment.
 What you intended as a playful, friendly remark or gesture can easily cause discomfort in another.

 Sexual harassment is unwelcome verbal or physical behavior of a sexual nature that makes a person feel uncomfortable or humiliated, or that of which violates their dignity, regardless of gender.

 Sexual harassment also includes discriminatory speech and/or conduct towards people of the same gender as well as towards LGBT people.